Natural Homemade Sunscreen Recipe

 Wellness Mama » Blog » Beauty » Natural Homemade Sunscreen Recipe

 In the book Zero to One, Peter Thiel asks readers to consider what views/truths they believe that very few people agree with them on.
-For me, one such personal belief is that most sunscreen is not helpful in avoiding skin cancer and may actually increase the chances of it!
+For me, it’s that most sunscreen does not help avoid skin cancer and may actually increase the chances of it!
 This is one of the reasons I’ve been making homemade sunscreen for years (even though I rarely use it).

 Sound crazy?